jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_youtube_extension.md

 - ❑ Context-click on the “…” button to the right of the switch you just toggled, and select “Preferences”

 ## Selectively change the following settings from their default values
+Note: The order/layout of the below sections may change.
+You may need to look around to find the section in question.
 ### “Video player”
+#### “Autoplay”
+- “Disable autoplay”
+  - ❑ Turn ON ✅
+- “Prevent videos loaded in background tabs from automatically playing as well”
+  - “Prevent videos loaded in the foreground tab from automatically playing as well”
+    - ❑ Turn ON ✅
 #### “Controls”
+Notes:
-Note: Each control is represented by an icon that I can’t replicate here.
+- Each control is represented by an icon that I can’t replicate here.
 Instead, I’ll refer to each icon by a position and text that you’d see if you hover over the icon.
+- The row, and position within a row, of each of the below control may change.
+You can hover over each icon, at which time a “(i)” will appear in its upper-righthand corner.
+Hovering over the “(i)” will show a tooltip telling you what the function of that control is.

 - Row 1 of controls:
   - Item 1: Loop mode (“Click or right-click to toggle the loop mode”)